Fingers (game)

-Fingers or finger spoof is a drinking game where players guess the number of participating players who will keep their finger on a cup at the end of a countdown.
+Fingers or finger spoof is a drinking game in which players guess the number of participating players who will keep their finger on a cup at the end of a countdown.
 A correct guess eliminates the player from the game and ensures they will not have to drink the cup.
 The last person in the game loses and must consume the cup contents.
 The cup could be a pint glass, pitcher, or other vessel (large enough for all players to put one finger on the rim) that is filled with a sip or small sample of all players' own beverage prior to the start of the game.